Click here for PDF.

 Failure to Meet SAP:

-Warning: Students who do not maintain satisfactory academic progress standards are placed on warning.
+Warning: Students who do not maintain good academic standing (as defined above) are placed on warning.
 Students on warning are allowed to register and receive financial aid.

-Any student who has been academically suspended from Anoka Tech and has been denied financial assistance has the right to appeal based on unusual or extenuating circumstances.
-A written appeal should be submitted to the Office of Records and Registration.
+Any student who has been academically suspended from Anoka Tech and/or has been denied financial assistance has the right to appeal based on unusual or extenuating circumstances.
+A written appeal and contract for academic success should be submitted to the Office of Records and Registration prior to the start of the semester in which the student would like to return.
 Some examples of acceptable reasons may be:

-- Any student whose appeal was denied by the Satisfactory Academic Progress Appeal Committee has the right to appeal this denial to a secondary appeals committee.
-The secondary appeals committee will use the same criteria in rendering its decision.
+- Any student whose appeal was denied by the Satisfactory Academic Progress Appeal Committee has the right to appeal this denial to the Dean of Student Affairs.

-- Request for appeal to the secondary appeals committee must be made in writing within 10 business days of the date of the denial letter.
+- Request for appeal to the Dean of Student Affairs must be made in writing within 10 business days of the date of the denial letter.

 - The Satisfactory Academic Progress Appeal form is available online at http://www.anokatech.edu/current_students/help/forms/Index.html and must be returned to the Dean of Student Affairs.

-- Appeal results from the Secondary Appeals Committee are final.
+- Appeal results from the Dean of Student Affairs are final.

-The results of an appeal will be sent to your Anoka Tech e-mail account.
+The results of an appeal will be sent to the email addresses on file with the college.

 - Has met the College’s cumulative grade point average and completion rate standards, the student shall be returned to good standing.

-- Has not met the College’s cumulative grade point average and completion rate standards but has met the conditions specified in his/her academic plan, the student shall retain his/her financial aid eligibility under a continued probationary status for a subsequent evaluation period.
+- Has not met the College’s cumulative grade point average and completion rate standards but has met the conditions specified in his/her academic plan (including a 2.5 GPA and 100% completion rate for the term), the student shall retain his/her financial aid for a subsequent evaluation period.

 - Has not met the College’s cumulative grade point average and completion rate standards and has also not met the conditions specified in his/her academic plan, the student shall be re-suspended upon completion of the evaluation.

-A student whose financial aid eligibility has been suspended may regain their eligibility only through the College’s appeal process or when they are again meeting the College’s qualitative and quantitative standards.
+A student whose financial aid eligibility has been suspended may regain their eligibility only through the College’s appeal process or when they are again meeting the College’s academic eligibility standards.
 Neither paying for classes out of pocket, nor sitting out a period of time is sufficient in and of itself to re-establish a student’s financial aid eligibility.

-Academic Amnesty.
-Credits for which students have been granted academic amnesty (academic forgiveness) shall be recorded and retained in ISRS in such a way that they will count in credits attempted but will not be counted in GPA calculations nor will they be applied to graduation requirements.
-Academic Amnesty is not available to financial aid recipients.
+Academic Forgiveness.
+Credits for which students have been granted academic forgiveness shall be recorded and retained so that they will count in credits attempted but will not be counted in GPA calculations nor will they be applied to graduation requirements.
 All attempted credits at Anoka Technical College are counted toward Financial Aid SAP.

 Audited Courses.
 Audited courses will not be funded by financial aid and are not included in any financial aid satisfactory academic progress measurements.